 Brain Quest decks are a great size to throw in your backpack or purse.
 They work best in travel scenarios when an adult or older sibling is available to ask the questions so I haven’t listed it for car travel.
 They can be a good way to pass the time waiting for food in a restaurant as well.
 If you have older kids, there are packs for older grades.
 You can turn it into a game asking each kid questions.

 Boogie Board (Amazon Link)

 If you haven’t seen one of these yet, you might think it’s magic or missing a charger.
 These LCD notepads are awesome!
-You can draw, play tic-tac-toe, practice your letters and number or anything you can do with a pencil….and then you just click the button to erase it.
+You can draw, play tic-tac-toe, practice your letters and numbers or anything you can do with a pencil….and then you just click the button to erase it.
 Seriously, they are a game changer.
-You do not have to carry piles or paper, notebooks, crayons, etc. Just slip this sleek little boogie board, available in several colors into your bag.
+You do not have to carry piles of paper, notebooks, crayons, etc. Just slip this sleek little boogie board, available in several colors into your bag.
 You’re good to go!

 Blind Bag/Surprise Toys (Amazon Link)